21 October 2021

 Enterprise Integration Scenarios, Architectures and Patterns can solve a specific problem.
 This reference material can be based on a complex problem that was solved during a previous implementation and used again to help solve similar problems.
 This can speed up delivery and aid in making integration between applications simpler.

 It is essential to document integration best practices and to develop guides and standards.
 For example, a naming standard would include a well-constructed artefact name.
 This would help an integration architect easily identify the type of artefact, its associated application, deployment environment, re-usability and location.
 Best practices also include commentary in program code or integration flow services.
 This is conducive to increased team productivity, maintenance, and support activities.
 Descriptive code comments make it easier to troubleshoot, debug, sustain and support.
-Well-articulated guides and practices make implementations easier and help avoid costly rework.
+Making systems integration easy includes setting up well-articulated guides and practices to help avoid costly rework.

 Institute an Integration Centre Of Excellence: